Journal Article Tracking

 AHRQ does not own grantee products but retains a royalty-free, nonexclusive, and irrevocable license to reproduce, publish, or otherwise use grantee products and can authorize others to do so for Federal Government purposes.
 For example, the Agency can feature selected web-based resources that grantees develop under their projects.

-Government-funded products may not be sold for a profit.
-Grantees who find a commercial publisher or bookseller reprinting AHRQ-funded products and selling them for a profit should notify OC.
+AHRQ does not authorize the commercial resale of products funded products by the Agency.
+Grantees who find a commercial publisher or bookseller reprinting and reselling AHRQ-funded products should notify OC.

-Before a product can be posted on an AHRQ-supported website or otherwise promoted, the Agency must have written answers to the following questions:
+Before an AHRQ-funded grantee product can be posted on an AHRQ-supported website or otherwise promoted, the Agency must have written answers to the following questions in order to establish ownership and limitations of use:

 - Who retains the copyright?